wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-create-track-close-okrs/includes/navigate-viva-goals.md

 ### OKR Entities

-There are 3 standard entities within Viva Goals: Individual, Team, Organization.
+There are three standard entities within Viva Goals: Individual, Team, Organization.

 These represent the different levels at which OKRs can be created.